 Under the terms of the PPP, the loan may be forgiven if it is used for qualifying expenses, as described in the CARES Act.
-This loan has not been approved for loan forgiveness or legally released by the issuing bank as of June 30, 2020.
-Due to these factors, the Land Trust has determined that following FASB ASC 470, Debt, is the most practical option for accounting for these funds, and the loan is included as part of notes payable on the Statement of Financial Position, as of June 30, 2020.
+As of June 30, 2021, the loan was approved for forgiveness and legally released by the issuing bank.
+The total amount of the loan has been recorded as part grant revenue on the Statement of Activities for the year ended June 30, 2021.